Classic 4-Day Inca Trail to Machu Picchu 2027

 🧥 Clothing & Footwear Essentials

-• Warm Layers: Fleece or down jacket plus a waterproof and windproof rain jacket or poncho.
+• Warm layers: A fleece or down jacket plus a waterproof and windproof rain jacket or poncho.

 • Accessories: Trekking socks, wool beanie, thermal gloves, and a sun hat or cap.